hamze-kabi/memory-game/README.md

-# Frontend Mentor - product list with cart page solution
+# Frontend Mentor - Memory game solution

 This is a solution to the [Memory game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/memory-game-vse4WFPvM).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.